Bone Marrow Biopsy

 What happens after a bone marrow biopsy?

-Once you are home, it is important for you to keep the biopsy area clean and dry.
-Your doctor will give you specific bathing instructions.
-Leave the bandage in place for as long as instructed by your doctor.
-This is usually the next day.
+Once you are home, it is important to keep the biopsy area clean and dry.
+Your healthcare provider will give you specific bathing instructions.
+Leave the bandage in place for as long as directed by your provider.
+This is often until the next day.

-The biopsy site may be tender or sore for several days after the bone marrow biopsy.
-Take a pain reliever for soreness as recommended by your health care provider.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Take a pain reliever as recommended by your provider.
+Aspirin or other pain medicines may raise your risk of bleeding.
+Be sure to take only medicines your healthcare provider has approved.

 - Redness, swelling, bleeding, or other drainage from the biopsy site